magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-wysiwyg.md

 ## Overview

-The Wysiwyg component is an adapter for the TinyMCE editor which is used to integrate editor's instance into the UI Form.
+The Wysiwyg component is an adapter for the [TinyMCE editor](https://www.tinymce.com/).
+Wysiwyg is used to integrate editor's instance into the [Form component]({{page.baseurl}}ui_comp_guide/components/ui-form.html).
 It expects to receive complete widget declaration in the `content` option which should contain both markup and the script responsible for creating editor's instance.

 ## Configuration options